3.1 What is Child and Family Connections (CFC)

 - Maintaining accurate documentation in the form of case notes that summarize all conversations held between a Service Coordinator and a child's family and/or providers;

-- Pediatric Consultative Services (See Chapter 4 - CFC Support Services, 4.4 & 4.5 - Pediatric Consultative Services section for details).
+- Developmental Pediatric Consultant Services; (See Chapter 4 - CFC Support Services, 4.4 & 4.5 - Pediatric Consultative Services for details).

 - Providing adequate accessible and secure space and facilities to store permanent records, house staff and hold meetings;

 - Selecting, training and supervising qualified staff necessary to carry out the CFCs contractual obligations;

 - Maintaining a directory of non-EI financial resources and support services for use with families;

 - Maintaining permanent records for each child referred for a minimum of six years, in accordance with EI record-keeping requirements; Facilitating Local Interagency Council (LIC) activities (See Chapter 4- CFC Support Services, 4.8 & 4.9 for details);